ldanielswakman/harvest-website/_sections/careers.markdown

     while working from any location in the world on your own terms, this will be a great fit for you.
   is_visible: true
+- title: Mobile Media Buyer (remote)
+  text: Harvest members work remotely from various locations in USA & UK/Germany based
+    on flexible conditions and strong teamwork.
+If you're looking to grow a new startup while working from any location in the world on your own terms, this will be a great fit for you.
+  is_visible: true

 ---
 <div class="row">